 Existing business (B1), general industrial (B2) and warehousing (B8), tourism, leisure and/or recreation-related sites will be safeguarded for employment generating uses in line with SWDP Policy 12.
-Development of existing employment generating will be supported when:
+Development of existing and new employment generating uses on existing employment sites, or where this is not possible, the expansion of existing sites, will be supported when:

-- It is to support expansion of an existing use on an existing employment generating site and would not lead to encroachment into the open countryside; - 2.
-They do not have an adverse impact on residential amenity and the local road network; and - 3.
-They are of good design and do not have a negative impact on the local landscape. - 4.4.9 Policy ET1 is also supported by the reasoned justification for SWDP 12 which explains that the Employment Land Review (2011) demonstrates that the rural employment market across south Worcestershire is characterised by bespoke individual property requirements.
+- 1. It would not lead to encroachment into the open countryside; - 2.
+It does not have an adverse impact on residential amenity and the local road network; and - 3.
+It is of good design and does not have a negative impact on the local landscape. - 4.4.9 Policy ET1 is also supported by the reasoned justification for SWDP 12 which explains that the Employment Land Review (2011) demonstrates that the rural employment market across south Worcestershire is characterised by bespoke individual property requirements.
 Small local businesses are likely to require freehold property, which is difficult to deliver speculatively in advance.
 The provision of new rural employment sites should be considered favourably, provided it is not harmful to the integrity of the settlement or landscape character.
 It is important that such developments are offered on flexible terms.
 In addition, employment sites that fall vacant should be actively marketed before their conversion to an alternative use such as residential and the consequent loss of a facility or service providing important local jobs.
 The timescales and range of the marketing exercise will need to have regard to the nature and scale of the site and buildings and the prevailing economic conditions.
-There is a need to maintain a positive approach to farm diversification activities; such development should not, however, be permitted to jeopardise future agricultural production.
+There is a need to maintain a positive approach to farm diversification activities; such development should not, however, be permitted to jeopardise future agricultural production. - 4.4.10 Home working is the practice of working at home rather than in a shop, factory or office and there is a growth in the number of people working from home across the

-4.4.10 Home working is the practice of working at home rather than in a shop, factory or office and there is a growth in the number of people working from home across the UK and in Worcestershire.
+UK and in Worcestershire.
 The SWDP notes that home working accounts for over 11% of all employment in south Worcestershire (SWDP 8: Providing the Right Land and Buildings for Jobs, Reasoned Justification, para 3).
 In many cases planning consent will not be required, such as for minor alterations to houses, but larger extensions to provide office accommodation, and development of bespoke live / work units are likely to require planning permission.
 Policy ET2 applies to working from home where planning permission is required, for instance for live / work units and larger extensions to domestic dwelling.